MarcSerraPeralta/iq_readout/iq_readout/two_state_classifiers/decaylda.md

-# Gaussian-Mixture Linear Discriminant Analysis (GMLDA)
+# Decay Linear Discriminant Analysis (DecayLDA)

-The PDFs are derived in *Improved quantum error correction using soft information* by Pattison *et al.* [arxiv pdf](https://arxiv.org/pdf/2107.13589.pdf)
+The PDFs are derived in *Improved quantum error correction using soft information* by Pattison *et al.* [arxiv pdf](https://arxiv.org/pdf/2107.13589.pdf).
+In this classifier, the $p(\vec{z}|0)$ is a mixture of Gaussians to handle state preparation errors in the readout calibration data.

 **Characteristics**:
 - 2-state classifier for 2D data
 - Uses max-likelihood classification
 - Decision boundary is a straight line (hence *linear*)
-- Assumes that the integration weights of the readout traces are constant
+- Assumes that the integration weights of the readout traces (output voltage as a function of time) are constant
 - Assumes that the Gaussian distributions present in $p(\vec{z}|i)$ share the same covariance matrix $\Sigma=\mathrm{diag}(\sigma^2, \sigma^2)$ and means $\vec{\mu}_0, \vec{\mu}_1$

 ```math